Multiple zeta value cycles in low weight: Algebraic cycles

 \subsection{Equidimensional cycles}

-The following result given in \cite{SouMPCC} essentially follows from the definition and makes it easy to compare both situation. \begin{prop} Let $X_0$ be an open dense subset of $X$ an irreducible smooth variety and let $j : X_0 \lra X$ the inclusion.
-Then the restriction of cycles from $X$ to $X_0$ induces a morphism of cdga
+The following result given in \cite{SouMPCC} essentially follows from the definition and makes it easy to compare both situations. \begin{prop} Let $X_0$ be an open dense subset of $X$ an irreducible smooth variety and let $j : X_0 \lra X$ be the inclusion.
+Then the restriction of cycles from $X$ to $X_0$ induces a morphism of c.d.g.a. preserving the weight (that is the Adams grading)